kojinkai/js-handbook/README.md

 doSomethingElse() // Uncaught ReferenceError: foo is not defined
 ```
-In this instance bar is not declared as a variable so an Uncaught ReferenceError is thrown when bar is encountered.
-However the execution context knows about any declarations before a function is ran and will initialise these variables to undefined.
+In this instance `foo` is not declared as a variable so an Uncaught ReferenceError is thrown when `foo` is encountered.
+However the execution context knows about the `bar` declaration before the function is run and will initialise it to undefined.

 Where variables are initialised to undefined at the top of the function scope only their names are hoisted.
 With function declarations the function body is hoisted as well.
 Consider the following code: